obayomi96/genes_visual/README.md

 ```

 ## PS:
 - Kindly click the actual table rows to trigger <b>row selection & multiple rows selection</b>, not the table checkbox icons.
-Selecting the table checkboxes would not trigger the view nof multiple expression plots for relevant visuals including Violin plot & differential analysis visuals.
+Selecting the table checkboxes would not trigger the selections properly.

 ## Learn more